 - 1.1 The Fiscal Responsibility and Budget Management (FRBM) Act, 2003 was enacted with a view to provide a legislative framework for reduction of deficit, and thereby debt, of the Government to sustainable levels over a medium term so as to ensure inter-generational equity in fiscal management and long term macro-economic stability.
 The FRBM framework provided a medium term perspective to fiscal management.
-The FRBM framework requires the Government to reduce the deficits to a prescribed target in a prescribed time following a laid out fiscal consolidation roadmap.
+The FRBM framework requires the Government to reduce the deficits to a prescribed level in a prescribed time following a laid out fiscal consolidation roadmap.
 It requires Government to place a medium terms fiscal framework laying down the projected fiscal aggregates to meet the fiscal targets as prescribed in Act/Rules.
-It also mandates the Government to spell out the strategy that it decides to adopt to meet the projects fiscal plan.
-These statements are laid in the Parliament along with the Annual Financial Statement and Demands for Grants. - 1.2 The Medium Term Fiscal Framework plays a crucial role in laying down the medium term and long term fiscal policy of the Government.
+It also mandates the Government to spell out the strategy that it decides to adopt to meet the projected fiscal plan.
+The government has demonstrated its commitment to prudent fiscal and financial policies by notifying the Act and the Rules with effect from July 5, 2004. - 1.2 The Medium Term Fiscal Framework plays a crucial role in laying down the medium term and long term fiscal policy of the Government.
 It provides a credible roadmap for the intention of the Government to contain the deficit to predefined levels.
 It has also acted as an effective standing point for preparation of next budget.
 Since it is a rolling plan, it adapts to the changes in overall macroeconomic conditions.
 An effective medium term fiscal plan is one that is tightly integrated with the budget and one which forms a credible foundation for the upcoming budgets. - 1.3 This aspect was observed by the Thirteenth Finance Commission, which recommended that "the Central Government revises the existing medium term fiscal policy statement with a more detailed medium term fiscal plan which contains three-year-formed estimates of revenues and expenditures, with detailed breakup of major items that form a part of the revenues and expenditure, together with a narrative explanation of how these estimates have been generated.
 In other words, the estimates of revenues and expenditures should be arrived at as the sum of their parts and should be in conformity with the broad roadmap for fiscal parameters set out in the Act.
 Therefore, the Government could increase the time horizon of the MTFP by one year in each subsequent year and provide fresh estimates for the other years.
 The estimates of the first year would be converted into budget estimates, along-with a narrative explanation of such revisions.
 In effect, this would mean that the Central Government would provide a fiscal roadmap for three years into future.
 This would ensure tighter integration of the MTFP into the budget and make the MTFP more a statement of commitment rather than merely one of intent".